elliotholden/cka/kubernetes-cluster-setup.md

        sudo systemctl enable --now kubelet

-*The kubelet may not actually be running until the a cluster has been initialized on the Control Node (or in the case of the worker nodes, if they've actually joined a cluster)*
+*The kubelet may not actually be running until the cluster has been initialized on the Control Node (or in the case of the worker nodes, if they've actually joined a cluster)*

 ## Initialize Cluster